-Directly north of I-229, along Cliff Avenue, there is a mix of residential uses as well as a high school directly in the northeast quadrant of the interchange.
+Directly north of I-229, along Minnesota Avenue, there is a mix of commercial, retail and light industrial uses with small pockets of residential.
 Directly south of I-229 is a significant amount of park land, which transitions to mostly residential uses.